confluentinc/learn-kafka-courses/data-pipelines/exercises/pipelines1.md

 The provision and configuration of these systems is primarily outside the scope of this exercise.
 These could be run as managed services (for example, Amazon RDS and Elastic Cloud), or as self-hosted with the appropriate networking configured such that they can be connected to from the internet.

+Remember that if you are using a hosted service then there may be recurring costs associated with them.
 ### MySQL

 You can [follow this guide](aws_rds_mysql.adoc) to set up an Amazon RDS managed MySQL instance.